-In this lesson, you'll create a workbook to help you examine the data of a single Washington State doctor, based in the Seattle area, who could be involved in writing illegitimate lidocaine prescriptions.
+In this lesson, you'll create a workbook to help you examine the data of a Washington state doctor, based in the Seattle area, who could be involved in writing illegitimate lidocaine prescriptions.
 You're conducting a first-time look at the data; if patterns appear suspicious, you'll report your findings to a supervisor.

 Lidocaine is covered by Medicare Part D, a health care plan subsidized by the federal government.
 You'll upload spreadsheets tracking Part D prescriptions into Insights for ArcGIS and use several visualizations to answer questions about patterns in the data.
 You'll link charts, graphs, and maps to see whether there are unusually high numbers in prescriptions, large changes over time, or a wide geographic area in which prescriptions are filled.
-In this lesson, you'll create a workbook from scratch to analyze the data from Washington State.
+In this lesson, you'll create a workbook from scratch to analyze the data from Washington state.
 You'll then save the model to reuse in Florida.

 The workflow and data presented in this lesson are based on federal government investigations.